fabolopez/DotfilesBrizen/README.md

-🐧  Minimalist Arch Linux Setup with i3
+ 🐧  Minimalist Arch Linux Setup with i3 super pretty.

 This is a clean and minimalist Arch Linux configuration using the i3 window manager.
 Designed for users who appreciate simplicity, speed, and full control over their environment, this setup provides a lightweight, distraction-free experience without sacrificing functionality.